The best way to make sales is by applying sales questioning and listening to understand what the customer wants.

 Top Listening Complaints:

 Good listening is not just looking at someone and nodding your head in agreement.
-You have to acknowledge what is being said and let the other person know that you understand.
+You must acknowledge what is being said and let the other person know that you understand.
 The more you can acknowledge what is being said, the greater ability you have to persuade and influence.

 He always reminded the sales team that,